EdgeX-Camera-Management/device-usb-camera/docs/advanced-options.md

 These options can be passed in through object value when calling `StartStreaming`.

+Query parameter:
+- `device name`: The name of the camera

 For example:
 ```shell
 curl -X PUT -d '{